autokey/autokey/Advanced-Scripts.md

                 # Use the closed tag:
                 details = "details"

-            # If the user pressed OK without providing a statis:
+            # If the user pressed OK without providing a status:
             if len(status) == 0:
+                # Display a "No status" dialog:
                 dialog.info_dialog(title='No status', message="No status was provided.", width='200')
+                # Exit out of this script:
                 exit

             # If the user provided a status and pressed OK without providing a summary:
             if len(status) > 0 and len(summary) == 0: